 Hendrick Motorsports issued with a record breaking $400,000 fine for illegal parts

-Hendrick Motorsports was given a record fine of $400,000 by NASCAR on Wednesday for making unauthorized changes to its cars.
+Hendrick Motorsports was handed a record $400,000 NASCAR fine on Wednesday for making unauthorized changes to its cars.

-All four of Hendrick Motorsports’ Cup Series teams as well as Kaulig Racing’s No. 31 team received severe penalties from NASCAR on Wednesday as a result of the modifications they made to their vehicles last weekend at Phoenix Raceway.
+All four of Hendrick Motorsports’ Cup Series teams as well as Kaulig Racing’s No. 31 team received severe NASCAR fines on Wednesday as a result of the modifications they made to their cars last weekend at Phoenix Raceway.

 The five crew chiefs Cliff Daniels, Alan Gustafson, Rudy Fugle, and Blake Harris, along with Kaulig’s Trent Owens were each given a four-race suspension by NASCAR and were also each given a $100,000 fine.
 Also, each team lost 10 points in the playoffs as well as 100 team and driver points.